Tag: Nottinghamshire (Page 1 of 4)

 Account Number: 35394768

-Postponed: Sparrows Nest fundraiser for Sumac / Rainbow Archive
+Sparrows Nest Presentation for Sumac / Rainbow Archive

-NOTE event is POSTPONED due to the unprecedented scale and depth of the work in processing Sumac’s Rainbow archives.
+NOTE event moved due to the unprecedented scale and depth of the work in processing Sumac’s Rainbow archives.
+Now scheduled as part of the Sumac Centre’s 25th Anniversary Festival.

 Sumac Centre Library covers a range of topics from anarchism, animal rights, political and social theory, race, gender and class, environment and ecology, activism, to journalism and history and more.